hristoangelov/map-challenge-app/README.md

 # map-challenge-app

-This is a React Native with Typescript mobile application done on Expo which consists of two screens and two drawer menus.
+This is a React Native with Typescript mobile application developed on Expo which consists of two screens and two drawer menus.

 The app can be run using `yarn` and then `npx expo start` from map-challenge-app directory.
+To run the test - `yarn test` which will also show the coverage.

 ## The app consists of home screen: